palkeshpatel/laravel-vue-admin/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within GuacPanel, please send an email to Ato Augustine at **ato@tuta.com**.
+If you discover a security vulnerability within Laravel Admin, please send an email to Ato Augustine at **ato@tuta.com**.
 All security vulnerabilities will be promptly addressed.

 ## What to Include